 - a) Certificate of Origin for Sanitary Purposes: - i.
 Plant health certificate (phytosanitary certificate) issued by APHIS if it is a plant product (including wood green or treated); - ii.
 Sanitary certificate issued by APHIS for live animals; - iii.
 Sanitary certificate issued by the Food Safety Inspection Service (FSIS) of the U.S. Department of Agriculture (USDA), if it is meat product, either fresh or processed; - i.
-Grading and Export Certificate issued by AMS (USDA) for dairy products; - ii.
-Export Certification for Seafood (NOAA-Department of Commerce) - b) Certificate of Free Sales if it is a processed food product, either primary (animal origin) or end use, which is not a meat product; - c) Self Certificate of Attestation, for other fresh or raw horticultural products not certified by FGIS/GIPSA, for food safety compliance; - d) Commercial invoice; - e) Bill of lading - f) Certificate of Origin for customs and tariff purposes: The Dominican Republican Central American Free Trade Agreement (CAFTA-DR) certificate of origin fulfills customs requirements so that preferential tariffs can be applied. - g) Re-Export Certificate if the product is re-exported from the country, but please note that it still requires the original sanitary or phytosanitary certificate.
+Grading and Export Certificate issued by the Agricultural Marketing Service (AMS/ USDA) for dairy products; - ii.
+Export Certification for Seafood (NOAA-Department of Commerce) - b) Certificate of Free Sales if it is a processed food product, either primary (animal origin) or end use, which is not a meat product - d) Commercial invoice - e) Bill of lading - f) Certificate of Origin for customs and tariff purposes: The Dominican Republican Central American Free Trade Agreement (CAFTA-DR) certificate of origin fulfills customs requirements so that preferential tariffs can be applied. - g) Re-Export Certificate if the product is re-exported from the country, but please note that it still requires the original sanitary or phytosanitary certificate.

-The CAFTA-DR Certificate of Origin (please read attachment Cert Origin Sample.pdf), or visit http://dace.mineco.gob.gt/mineco/cafta/doctos_cafta/Certificado%20de%20Origen%20DR-CAFTA%20.pdf, must accompany the shipment in order to benefit from its preferences.
-Both Ministry of Economy (MINECO) and the Superintendence of Tax Administration (SAT) are responsible for the administration and implementation of the Free Trade Agreement.
+The CAFTA-DR Certificate of Origin (please read attachment Cert Origin Sample.pdf), http://dace.mineco.gob.gt/mineco/cafta/doctos_cafta/Certificado%20de%20Origen%20DR-CAFTA%20.pdf, must accompany the shipment in order to benefit from its preferences.
+Both the Ministry of Economy (MINECO) and the Superintendence of Tax Administration (SAT) are responsible for the administration and implementation of the free trade agreement.